On Wednesday, Quinn McKenzie adopted a dog and changed her life. On Thursday, she tried to get somebody to notice. On Thursday night, somebody did…

 RRA List Best Love and Laughter Romance of 1999

-Writing Note: I wrote Tell Me Lies to tell the story of a woman who, through a series of traumatic events in her life, throws off her old identity and, at the climax of the book, demands that people see her for who she really is.
+On writing: I wrote Tell Me Lies to tell the story of a woman who, through a series of traumatic events in her life, throws off her old identity and, at the climax of the book, demands that people see her for who she really is.

 Then I realized that woman’s troubles were just starting because the one thing that all people resist in others is change, and they resist it in their mothers and wives and daughters more than anywhere else because women are so often the wallpaper for other people’s lives, the context against which the other people grow and change.
 If the context itself changes, people get Very Tense.